 At INA, our mission is to Explore, Advocate and Simplify.
 We explore new ways to help Arkansans interact with government.
 We serve as an advocate for citizens and businesses, pushing for ever greater access and convenience to government services and information.
 Finally, we don’t just put information and services online – we use the latest technology to make government easier to understand and interact with than traditional methods.

 With the oversight of the INA board, we develop services that provide benefits to citizens and government.
 Citizens choose to use online services because it gives them back their most valuable resource: time.
 Government agencies benefit by saving time and costs from fulfilling requests in person or on paper.

 We are proud to work with our government partners to make Arkansas a national leader.
 With a growing list of national awards and industry-leading services like Gov2Go, Arkansas is setting the bar for other states.

 For more information, read our founding legislation, see our most recent press releases and awards, or get to know the INA board members and the team behind INA.

 Read the act that created the INA Board and outlines

 What makes the public-private partnership unique, effective and accountable for delivering results?

 The INA Board is made up of representatives from user groups (accountants, insurance agents, chambers of commerce, attorneys and bankers) and state agencies.
-Governor Hutchinson appoints each member to serve a two year term.
+Governor Sanders appoints each member to serve a two year term.
 If you’re interested in serving on the INA Board, contact us or the governor’s office for consideration.

 Ralph Hudson - Board Chair